30th May

 Writing a Cureus-ly Good Paper

 When writing a report, it is often a good idea to begin by writing the Materials and Methods section.
-This section is usually very straightforward, and writing it first helps to establish the proper thought process and understanding of the work that will allow the rest of the report to flow more smoothly.
+This section is usually straightforward.
+Writing it first helps to establish the proper thought process and understanding of the work.
+This will allow the rest of the report to flow more smoothly.

 Why We Founded Cureus